-If you were to come to me and say that you wanted to start a repo business, I would advise you to look into a wrecker equipped with a wheel-lift, an autoloader, or maybe even a Sneeker.
+If you were to come to me and say that you wanted to start a repo business, I would advise you to look into a wrecker equipped with a wheel lift, an autoloader, or maybe even a Sneaker.
 If you said you wanted to start a consensual towing business, I would suggest that you buy a flatbed as your first tow truck.
 And, if you wanted to do police towing, I would suggest both types of trucks.

 New Versus Used

 Regardless of the type of towing and roadside assistance business you start, having dependable trucks and equipment is a must.
 The last thing you need is for your tow truck to need a tow.
 That being said, all trucks, new and used, will have maintenance needs and repair issues that you must contend with.
 Of course, newer trucks will have fewer problems and may still be under warranty.

 When starting a towing company, purchasing a brand-new truck may be doable.
 A new tow truck can cost more than $100,000 dollars.
 And even stretching a loan out seven years, as some banks are allowing, your monthly payments on a $100,000 loan will be around $1300 dollars.
 Trust me; you don’t want to be saddled with a big payment like that when you’re just starting out.

 I always suggest that when starting a new towing business, you find a good, used tow truck.
 Look for a truck with less than 100,000 miles, preferably, and one that’s less than seven years old.
 When searching for a tow truck to buy, you can usually find something that’s not too unreasonably priced in one of the many Facebook groups, or even on eBay.
 Also, there are a lot of good tow truck dealerships around.